SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: SpeakerSleuth Details

-Bazinga~\cite{lerner-etal-2022-bazinga} is a large-scale multi-party dialogue dataset collected from TV series and movies.
-The dataset features scripted but naturalistic conversations with multiple speakers, interruptions, and overlapping speech.
-For SpeakerSleuth, we utilized 14 different TV series spanning 201 episodes total, providing rich diversity in speaking styles, genres, and interaction patterns.
+We use four datasets for SpeakerSleuth.
+This section describes the specific subset used from each and its licensing.
+Table~\ref{tab:benchmark_stats} summarizes the resulting statistics.

-Table~\ref{tab:bazinga_details} shows the breakdown of episodes used from each series.
-The selection covers various genres, including comedy, drama, and documentary formats.
-This diversity ensures that our benchmark captures different conversational dynamics and speaking styles across multiple contexts.
+\paragraph{Bazinga.} Bazinga~\cite{lerner-etal-2022-bazinga} is a multi-party dialogue dataset from TV series and movies.
+We use 14 series spanning 201 episodes total, covering comedy, drama, and documentary formats to capture diverse speaking styles.
+Table~\ref{tab:bazinga_details} provides the per-series breakdown.